JacquesLucke/animation_nodes_manual/docs/release_notes/v2_0/boolean.rst

 Compare Node
 ============

-A new condition ``Is None`` which check if the input is a non data type.
-Can be used to avoid possible non data types errors.
-Most of the fundemntal data types will always return False because the input is always initiallized, however, a data type like generic can be empty so it may return True.
+There is a new condition (``Is None``) which checks if the input is a Python ``None`` object.
+Many types in AN are (by definition) never None.
+However certain types (like Object, Sequence, Generic, ...) are allowed to be None, so this mode only makes sense when used with one of those types.

 .. image:: images/compare_node.png

 Logic Operators
 ===============

-Two new operators were added : ``Not (A and B)`` which returns True if one of them is False and ``Not (A or B)`` which returns True if both of them is False.
+Two new operators were added: ``Not (A and B)``, ``Not (A or B)``.

 Boolean List Logic
 ==================

-Two new options were added to the boolean list logic node, including : ``Not All True`` which returns True if at least one boolean is False and ``Not All False`` which returns True if at least one boolean is True.
+Two new options were added to the boolean list logic node: ``Not All True``, ``Not All False``.

 .. image:: images/boolean_list_logic.png

 Number To Boolean
 =================

-This node was newly added to convert an number into a boolean, if number is zero, it will return False and otherwise True.
+This node converts a number into a boolean in a standard way.
+If the number is zero, it will return False and otherwise True.

 .. image:: images/number_to_boolean.png